Competitive monitoring in retail: How can we improve the accuracy of product matching?

 Step 1: Define the scope (categories, KVIs, competitors, channels)

-Don't match your entire catalog at once.
-Prioritize your best-selling items, your famous KVIs.
-Also choose your most direct competitors to stay truly relevant.
+Don't upload your entire catalog all at once.
+Prioritize your best-selling items—your top-performing products.
+Also, select your most direct competitors to ensure your listings remain highly relevant.

-A well-defined scope guarantees quality.
-Don't spread yourself too thin unnecessarily—it's a trap.
+A clearly defined scope ensures quality.
+Above all, don’t spread yourself too thin—it’s a trap.

 Step 2: Structure product data (golden record)

-Create a clean and comprehensive reference database.
-Each product must have its key attributes: EAN, brand, model.
-This is called your golden record.
+Create a clean and comprehensive master database.
+Each product must have its key attributes: EAN, brand, and model.
+This is what’s known as your golden record.

 Clean up your own data before looking elsewhere.
-Internal quality always dictates the success of external matching.
+The quality of your internal data always determines the success of external matching.

-A healthy repository is the foundation.
-Without it, your entire system quickly falls apart.
+A robust data model is the foundation.
+Without it, your entire system will quickly collapse.

 Step 3: Multi-signal matching (EAN/MPN + attributes + title)

-Don't rely solely on the barcode.
-Cross-reference titles, images, and technical specifications.
-This multi-signal approach drastically reduces reading errors.
+Don’t rely solely on the barcode.
+Cross-check the titles, images, and technical specifications.
+This multi-signal approach drastically reduces scanning errors.

-Use textual similarity algorithms for titles.
+Use text similarity algorithms for titles.
 Also compare actual dimensions and weights.

-The more signals you have, the more certain you can be.
-The EAN is really just the beginning.
+The more indicators you have, the more reliable it is.
+The EAN is really just a starting point.

 Step 4: Confidence scoring (A/B/C) + decision thresholds

 Assign a reliability rating to each match.
-A rating is certain, B requires verification, C is uncertain.
-Only automate A ratings.
+An A rating indicates certainty, a B rating requires verification, and a C rating indicates uncertainty.
+Automate only the A ratings.

 Set clear decision thresholds for your teams.
 Never take any risks on low scores.

 Scoring protects your margins.
-It finally brings nuance to the system, you see?
+It finally adds some nuance to the system, you see?

 Step 5: Quality control (sampling + audits)

-Regularly audit a sample of your automatic matches.
-Manually check the matches to detect technical deviations.
+Regularly review a sample of your automated matches.
+Manually verify the matches to detect any technical issues.
 This is essential groundwork.

-Involve category managers in this review.
-They know their products and all their specific features inside out.
+Involve the category managers in this review.
+They have a thorough understanding of their products and all their specific features.

-The human eye remains the final judge.
-Auditing ensures the sustainability of the overall system.
+The human eye remains the final arbiter.
+The audit ensures the long-term viability of the overall system.

 Step 6: Correction loop (rules, exceptions, learning)

-Continuous correction refines your results.
+Continuous refinement improves your results.
 Identify weaknesses so you can act quickly.
-Here are the levers you need to stabilize your technical foundation:
+Here are the key steps to stabilize your technical foundation:

 - Record detected errors